mstreet97/dncs-swarm-management/README.md

 cd dncs-swarm-management
 docker stack deploy -c docker-compose.yaml mqtt-swarm
 ```
-Alternatively you can also get only the docker-compose.yaml file using wget and directly running that.
+Alternatively you can also get only the docker-compose.yaml file using wget and directly running that, since all the needed scripts (e.g. sunriseSunset.js are automatically retrieved by the remote repo once the docker service is created).

 After having done this, we can check if everything is up and running by giving the command:
 ```bash